zachmeyner/Geometry-Jest/README.md

         cargo install cargo-watch
         ```
         This will let you edit code and have the server running at the same time, when you save the server will rebuild automatically (more on that later).
+# i needed to run sudo apt-get install libmysqlclient-dev to do cargo run
 2. NodeJS (npm)
     1. Install and update npm/NodeJS with
         ```bash